Pumpkin Meringue Pie Recipe | Brown Sugar Meringue | Best Pumpkin Pie | Best Pumpkin Meringue Pie | Creamy Pumpkin Pie

 • When the sugar reaches 245 degrees, remove the thermometer from the pan and turn the mixer speed down to medium.
 Pour the sugar into the egg whites in a thin, steady stream avoiding the moving whisk.

-• When all the sugar has been added, continue whipping until the meringue reaches the firm peak stage.
+• When all the sugar has been added, continue whipping until the meringue resembles stiff peaks.
 Quickly spread the meringue over the pie with a large spoon or offset spatula.

 • Use your torch to brown the outside of the meringue.
 Store the pie in the fridge for up to 3 hours.